dnunessandro/dnunessandro.github.io/swing-dance-festivals-map/README.md

 This scraping service accesses the [Swing Plan It](https://www.swingplanit.com/) website and the scrapes the relevant data to build the map visuals.
 In order to get the geo location coordinates that allow the festivals locations to be plotted on the map, the script calls the [GeoCage Geocoder API](https://opencagedata.com/api) for each festival location.
 Thus, you need to register and get an API key before running the service.
-Obtaining and API key should take you 2 minutes and it's free (limited to 2000 API calls per month).
+Obtaining the API key should take you less than 2 minutes and it's free (limited to 2000 API calls per month).
 ### Running the service

 1. Navigate to the scraping service directory: